LanHikari22/checkpipe/README.md

 [True, True, True, False]
 ```

-### Case 6: Enumeration
+### Case 7: Enumeration

-We often want to tag a counter alongside our data as we iterate.
+We often want to tag an index alongside our data as we iterate.
 Here is an example:

 ```py
 import checkpipe as pipe